Milton Abbas Local History Group

 We have, in addition, photographed the documents of the Meresmen’s Notebooks of the Ordnance Survey 1888 which are at The National Archives.

-We have photographed parts of the parish boundary and it is remarkable how it has been made in the past – in places there are two parallel banks and ditches, then a track and tow further banks and ditches.
+We have now photographed the whole of the parish boundary 14.5 miles using GPS, and a mapping app on an iPhone.
+It is remarkable how it has been made in the past – in places there are two parallel banks and ditches, then a track and two further banks and ditches.
 All banks being topped with coppiced trees.
 Clearly these places were of great importance to the medieval people of Milton Abbas.